cKlee/ecpo/ecpo-tmp.md

 [ Chronology ]: #chronology

 A [ Chronology ] is the description of enumeration and chronology of a periodical.
-Use [ RunningChronology ] or [ ClosedChronology ] to describe either running or closed [ Chronlogies ](#chronology).
+Use [ CurrentChronology ] or [ ClosedChronology ] to describe either current or closed [ Chronlogies ](#chronology).

 Instances of [ Chronology ] must at least participate in a relation with one of the properties [ hasBegin ] or [ hasItemized ].